YalunWangyw26347/eco395m-midterm-project/README.md

 <h3> Sources of Data </h3>

 We refer to the U.S News(2022) ranking and tier for Economics PhD across the US.
-And we scraped data from the first 3 tiers of universities.The final list of universities scraped were:
+And we scraped data from the first 3 tiers of universities.The final list (not ranking) of universities scraped were:

 Tier 1: